 For many years, DAP and urea have been applied exclusively and uniformly across the country regardless of the crop need, soil type or agro-ecology.
 The major problem has been the lack of a soil fertility database and absence of area and crop fertiliser recommendations (IFDC, 2015).
 As part of its agriculture strategy (GTPII), the GoE invested US\$4 million in national soil mapping and another US\$4 million in the establishment of five fertiliser blends (AGRA, 2017).
-Since its launch in 2012, the Ethiopian Soil Information System (EthioSIS) has taken soil samples from the entire country to develop soil property maps and fertiliser recommendation atlases address nutrient deficiencies of soils and contribute towards improved soil health.
+Since its launch in 2012, the Ethiopian Soil Information System (EthioSIS) has taken soil samples from the entire country to develop soil property maps and fertiliser recommendations for each region.
+The soil fertility status and fertiliser recommendation atlases address nutrient deficiencies of soils and contribute towards improved soil health.